Kaz3015/CS-3200-MotionMax/README.md

 - Can return a list of all the products with the sales price and the detail information for a particular product
 - Can update the price of a product and mark a product out of stock
 -  Get all the support tickets, submit a new support tickets, and also resolve a support
--  Get user details of a user profile by the ID, uopdate the user profile details, remove the user account form the app
+-  Get user details of a user profile by the ID, update the user profile details, remove the user account form the app
 - Get the user details of a user profile by name and get current maintenance mode setting
-- Can turn the maintenence mode on and off
+- Can turn the maintenance mode on and off
--
+- User can see workouts they made for themself
+- User can see workouts made for them by trainers
+- User can see breakdown of their workout for the day along with next up exercise information, muscle group information, exercise notes, technique video, and full workout exercise information with sets.
+- User  can see a reminder to help remind them to complete their workout
+- User can see motivation to get them through their next workout
+- User can see their food intake per meal type
+- User can see their macronutrients intake over time
+- User can create themselves a new workout circuit which is completely customizable
+- User can search for exercises they want to do, or create their own
+- User can add as many sets as desired with multiple options to choose from
+- User can include multiple exercises for the circuit, and choose the scheduled date for it
+- User can add a food item to their daily food intake data based on meal type
+- User can customize the food item entirely
+- User can complete a set to allow for easy exercise tracking and to help them keep track of what they have next

 ## Project Structure